On Ken Thompson's "Reflections on Trusting Trust"

 }

-/* If the code we're compiling is similar to the compiler source code */
+/* If the code we're compiling is the compiler source code */

 if (match (code, compiler_code_pattern))